KerenSiebner/Comment-Feed/README.md

 # Comment-Feed

-Practice 4-hour exam creating a  web page that contains a comment feed with the ability to insert new comments and filter the exis9ng comments.
+Practice 4-hour exam creating a  web page that contains a comment feed with the ability to insert new comments and filter the existing comments.
+Implement a backend service that stores/retrieves the comments.
+The service was implemented in Node.JS.

+For this project I used React, SCSS,